All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Clinical Evidence

-Research published in the European Journal of Endocrinology (2020) demonstrated CJC-1295's ability to maintain elevated IGF-1 levels for up to 6 days following a single injection.
+Research published in the European Journal of Endocrinology (2020) demonstrated CJC-1295's ability to maintain increased IGF-1 levels for up to 6 days following a single injection.
 This sustained elevation translates to consistent bone formation signals, with studies showing 15-20% improvements in bone formation markers over 6 months of treatment.

 A comparative study by Martinez et al. (Bone, 2021) found CJC-1295 produced similar bone density improvements to daily growth hormone injections but with significantly fewer side effects.
 The peptide increased osteocalcin levels by 45% and reduced bone resorption markers by 25% in elderly subjects.